top of page

 Within the moon’s soft gentle rays

-The little bats appear.
+The tiny bats appear.

 In the dying embers of the sun,

-You can see them very clear.
+You may see them very clear.

 Our world revolves.
 Night turns to day,